 Reasons to study this course

-- Allows you to understand the processes that have shaped the present pattern of continents and oceans and the formation of economic deposits of metals and energy resources.
+- Allows you to understand the processes that have shaped the present pattern of continents and oceans.

-- Helps you understand natural geological hazards, as well as those caused by human activity and the means of predicting and controlling them.
+- Helps you understand natural geological hazards, as well as those caused by human activity.

-- Gives you a comprehensive understanding on how life has evolved throughout Earth’s history, and how this is related to the history of climate change, as well as how this is affected by human activity today
+- Gives you a comprehensive understanding on how life has evolved throughout Earth’s history.

-- Opportunity to learn your subject not just from textbooks but also in the field with a very hands-on approach.
+- Opportunity to learn your subject not just from textbooks but also in the field.